Understanding Mexico's economic landscape via data transformations

 Key Takeaways

-• Economists have identified public insecurity as the most pressing growth constraint.
+• Economists have identified public insecurity as the leading constraint on growth, with a notable uptick in concerns over U.S.

-• According to forecasters, expectations surrounding the peso indicate a pronounced overvaluation.
+• According to forecasters, the peso is viewed as overvalued, indicating a persistent misalignment in expectations.

 Data & FactsModel/AnalysisMethodology